Halium/docs/Planning.md

 *   Distributions picks up this new packaging if they are using our reference packaging for userspace (Linux) parts, otherwise they build their own packages.
 *   Along with rootfs generated from side of Distribution, they use the android IMG from the port lifecycle. (kernel depends on splitting / not splitting android and kernel)

-# PLEASE REVIEW, THEN MOVE UP - JBBgameich

-## Different ways of starting android - pro and cons

-1.  ## Split kernel and Android and start up android system services and the normal system using systemd and for example droid-hal-init, or start up a android chroot

-### Pro

-*   The glibc based linux runs “more native”
-*   Full control about the boot process
-*   Cleaner for long term (when mainlined devices exist which don’t need android things)

-### Con

-*   Requires a real build script

-### 1.1) Run android inside a container or schroot

-### Pro

-*   maybe more secure
-*   Android and glibc linux cannot conflict
-*   fewer modifications to the Android side are needed (If android init is run inside a chroot), thereby easier upgrading.

-### Con

 # The Stack - proposal

 The system is running on a android manufacturer linux kernel, IF the device is mainlined, it can run mainline linux kernel